Head Injury In Adults

 The goal is to prevent two serious problems – repeat concussion and brain hemorrhage.
 Both of these are more likely to occur if the brain is still recovering from a first concussion.

 A severe head injury can be fatal, or can require an extended hospital stay with prolonged rehabilitation.
-According to one large study, the average length of stay in a rehabilitation facility after severe head injury was 61 days.
 In some cases, disability is permanent.

 To help prevent head injuries, try the following suggestions:

-Have your vision checked at least once a year.
+- Get periodic vision checks.
 Poor vision can increase your risk of falls and other types of accidents.
 This is especially true if you are elderly or if you work in high places.

 If you have minor head trauma, your doctor may decide to monitor your condition in the emergency department for a short period of time or to admit you to the hospital for a brief period of observation.
 While you are in the emergency department or in a hospital room, medical personnel will ask you periodically about your symptoms, check your vital signs and confirm that you are awake and can respond.